matthewcrist/MirrorMirror/readme.md

 ## Yellow Brick Roadmap

-1. Track/log errors better.
-2. Add an install script to reduce effort required to install Mirror Mirror onto a server.
+1. Add an install script to reduce effort required to install Mirror Mirror onto a server.
-3. Look into displaying videos on a custom page as well instead of linking directly to the file.
+2. Look into displaying videos on a custom page as well instead of linking directly to the file.

 ### Completed Roadmap Items